U.S. Route 95 in Nevada: Future

 US 95 is part of a proposed northwestward extension of Interstate 11 (I-11) from Las Vegas.
-The interstate highway would primarily follow the US 95 corridor through central and northwestern Nevada, extending to I-80 near Reno and Sparks via Tonopah.
+The interstate highway would primarily follow the US 95 corridor through central and northwestern Nevada, extending to I-80 and US 95 Alt. in Fernley near Reno and Sparks via Tonopah.
 In 2018, the Nevada Department of Transportation had initiated public outreach regarding its long-range planning efforts to narrow down options for the future I-11 corridor.

-Future I-11 corridor signs were installed in both directions from CC 215 to Kyle Canyon Road in 2019.
-In July 2022, it was decided that I-11 would follow the I-515/US 93/US 95 corridor through Las Vegas, and then run concurrent with US 95 to the interchange with SR 157.
+On June 20, 2022, NDOT decided that I-11 would follow the I-515/US 93/US 95 corridor through Las Vegas and then run concurrent with US 95 to the interchange with SR 157.

 Major intersections

 Note: Mileposts in Nevada reset at county lines.
 The start and end mileposts for each county are given in the county column.